SuitAndCape/GlitterAndRetribution/README.md

 ## Setup

-Open the user preferences file, which can be found using the menu item `Sublime Text -> Preferences -> Settings - User` or by clicking `super + ,`.
+Open the user preferences file, which can be found using the menu item `Sublime Text -> Preferences -> Settings - User` or by pressing the `super + ,` keys.
 >- Mac: `⌘ + ,`
 - Windows: `ctrl + ,`

-Activate the color scheme by adding `"color_scheme": "GaR-COLOR_SCHEME_NAME.tmTheme"` to the user preferences file.
+Apply a color scheme by adding `"color_scheme": "GaR-COLOR_SCHEME_NAME.tmTheme"` to the user preferences file.

-Activate the UI theme by adding `"theme": "GaR-UI_THEME_NAME.sublime-theme"` to the user preferences file.
+Apply a UI theme by adding `"theme": "GaR-UI_THEME_NAME.sublime-theme"` to the user preferences file.

 ### Example
 ```json